The complexity of smooth words over binary alphabets: Bispecial smooth words

-In this section we detail how to compute $p_{\mathcal{C}_f^\infty}(n)$ from the bispecial f-smooth words, extending the work of Weakley \cite{Weakley} to any binary alphabet.
-First we split the strong and weak bispecial f-smooth words into five families, each forming an infinite binary tree introduced in \Cref{families}.
-Then we show in \Cref{p3p} that it suffices to study a single family of strong bispecial f-smooth words to bound $p_{\mathcal{C}_f^\infty}(n)$.
+In this section we detail how to compute $p_{\mathcal{C}_f^\infty}(n)$ from the bispecial smooth words, extending the work of Weakley \cite{Weakley} to any binary alphabet.
+First we split the strong and weak bispecial smooth words into five families, each forming an infinite binary tree introduced in \Cref{families}.
+Then we show in \Cref{p3p} that it suffices to study a single family of strong bispecial smooth words to bound $p_{\mathcal{C}_f^\infty}(n)$.